limistah/limistah.dev/content/posts/node-taint-toleration-affinity.md

 ## Motivation

-In a large Kubernetes deployment with many nodes with different configurations, consider the configuration below:
+Pod scheduling can be a nightmare in a large Kubernetes deployment with many nodes with different configurations.

+Consider the configuration below:

 - **NODE A:** 16vCPU, 10TB SSD Disk Space, 64GB RAM.
 - **NODE B:** 4 vCPU, 100GB HDD Disk Space, 8GB RAM